- Fashion and Beauty»

 How to Do a Male Manicure

-As a man, you shouldn’t have hands soft like a baby.
+As a man, you don't want hands as soft as a lady's glove.
 You need a few calluses for protection, especially if you do a demanding manual job.
 In fact, some would say that strong, hard working, callused male hands are extremely attractive, but that’s no reason not to take care of them.

 Dry, chapped hands are not attractive.
 Nor are dirty, jagged nails and unchecked cuticles.
 If this describes your hands, it’s time for a manicure.